 In the beef cattle business, profitability is impacted by a multitude of factors that are out of the producer's control.
 Therefore, producers are challenged with creating greater net value by retaining ownership using a vertically integrated system with the potential to increase beef value marketed.
 Harvested feeds increase slaughter breakeven cost (Anderson et al., 2005) compared to cattle managed extensively grazing for longer periods followed by an abbreviated concentrate feeding period (Lunt and Orme, 1987).
 Alternatively, in lieu of marketing calves directly after weaning, retaining ownership coupled with extended summer grazing allows producers to capitalize on compensatory growth (Lewis et al., 1990), reduced slaughter closeout cost (Shain et al., 2005), and greater integrated system net profit (Sindt et al., 1991).
-Yearling systems that utilize perennial pasture and grazing within a diverse, multi-crop, 5-year rotation enhance economically important muscle and marbling traits, when compared to a traditional feedlot growing and finishing program, and delaying feedlot entry has the greatest potential for system profitability (Senturklu, et al., 2014).
-Considering the results of Senturklu et al. (2014), the objective of this study was to evaluate small- and large-frame yearling steers and compare a traditional feedlot system to a long-term extensive grazing system, with reduced feedlot residency, and document grazing and feedlot performance, carcass measurements, meat tenderness and cooking losses, and systems economics.
+Yearling systems that utilize perennial pasture and grazing within a diverse, multi-crop, 5-year rotation enhance economically important muscle and marbling traits, when compared to a traditional feedlot growing and finishing program, and delaying feedlot entry has the greatest potential for system profitability (Şentürklü, et al., 2018).
+Considering the results of Şentürklü et al. (2018), our research team hypothesized that small-frame steers would have lower input cost, greater grazing net return, but lower finishing net return per steer.
+Therefore, the objectives of this study were to evaluate small- and large-frame yearling steers and compare a traditional feedlot system to a long-term extensive grazing system and reduced feedlot residency, and document grazing and feedlot performance, carcass measurements, meat tenderness and cooking losses, and systems economics.